lmerriam/outpost-trial-day/.clinerules/memory-bank/activeContext.md

 The flow is designed to be simple and intuitive:
 1. User enters email
 2. System verifies eligibility and generates access
-3. User receives immediate door unlock option
+3. User is redirected to success page
-4. User also receives email with all-day access
+4. Success page emphasizes the email with all-day access
-5. System automatically resets for the next user
+5. User has option to unlock the door immediately if needed

 ## Learnings and Project Insights